How to choose a base for your shed

 Whichever method you decide to choose, we advise you allow a 2-inch (5 cm) lip around the base of your garden shed.
 To calculate the size of base required for the particular shed you wish to build, add 4 inch to the overall base dimensions to ensure an adequate base size.
-All of our shed dimensions can be found on the “Shed Specifications” tab of each product.
+All of our shed dimensions can be found in the images of each product.

 Regardless of which method you use, we strongly recommend that you place a damp-proof membrane under your base.
 This will greatly reduce the chances of condensation forming in the shed during the colder months.